Online School Academic and Curriculum FAQs

-The K12 team has developed a comprehensive program that is designed to deliver an outstanding education in an engaging, interactive way.
-Our goal is to provide children with a personalized learning experience based on quality curriculum taught by passionate, state-certified teachers, allowing students to reach their full potential—at their own pace, and in their own place.
+The Stride K12 team has developed a comprehensive program that is designed to deliver an outstanding education in an engaging, interactive way.
+Our goal is to provide children with a personalized learning experience based on quality curriculum taught by passionate, state-certified teachers, which allows students to reach their full potential.

 What subjects will my child study?

-Additionally, many K12 schools are accredited by a wide variety of respected accreditation bodies, including:
+Additionally, many Stride K12-powered schools are accredited by a wide variety of respected accreditation bodies, including:

-Will K12-powered schools work for children with special needs?
+Will Stride K12-powered schools work for children with special needs?
 What about advanced learners?

 Will I receive records of course completion or a transcript?